cutenode/conformance/README.md

 ## What

-This module will spit out an object at you with a suite of information about a SPDX license expression you pass in.
+This module will spit out an object at you with a suite of information about an SPDX license expression you pass in.
 In general, it will look something like this:

 ```json
 {